cisco-open/flame/docs/03-fiab.md

 The `flame/fiab` folder contains several scripts to configure and set up the fiab environment.
 Thus, the working directory for this guideline is `flame/fiab`.

-This development environment is mainly tested under MacOS.
+This development environment is mainly tested under Mac OS.
-The fiab env is also tested under linux distributions such as Ubuntu, Amazon Linux 2, Archlinux, etc.
+The fiab env is also tested under Linux distributions such as Ubuntu, Amazon Linux 2, Archlinux, etc.

 ## Fiab installation guideline
 Follow one of the links below that matches operating system under consideration: